 We have worked hard to ensure all children are supported to achieve excellence, and in October 2019, both Rooksdown and Greenbank were presented with a global HPL award.
 We were proudly named the first county school to be awarded ‘World Class Status’.

-We truly believe that our children are becoming more confident in themselves, that it’s OK to make mistakes in order to move forwards and that they are inspired by and enjoy learning here at Castle Hill.
+We truly believe that our children are becoming more resilient and confident in themselves.
+They understand that it’s OK to make mistakes in order to move forwards and that every individual will succeed if they have a positive attitude.
+We make sure that every child feels inspired and enjoys learning here at Castle Hill.